 Legal standards in fintech

-Compliance with accepted standards is an obligatory requirement for every financial app.
-The financial data flow is closely monitored and regulated, making it important to understand the nuances of the banking industry.
+Compliance with accepted standards is a mandatory requirement for every financial app.
+The financial data flow is tightly regulated, making it important to understand the nuances of the banking industry.

 The industry is subject to strict regulations, including: